 Events Dashboard

-Users with access to the Event feature can click the Events tab on the top navigation bar and view all events in their organization minus any event with a restricted tag they do not have access to.
+Users with access to the Event feature can click the Events tab on the side navigation bar and view all events in their organization minus any event with a restricted tag they do not have access to.

 Next Step